VJL0/Penn_Draw_mini_Games/README.md

-"# Penn_Draw_mini_Games"
-You might need to run 'PennDraw.java' first, then you would be able to fun the other four games.
+You might need to run 'PennDraw.java' first, and then you would be able to run the other four games.